 The ongoing pandemic has touched every aspect of our daily lives.
 Almost one year has passed since we discussed the impact of Covid-19 on Dutch mortgages.
 Now, we look back and discuss what happened and what we can expect in the Dutch housing market 2021.

 The lockdown in 2020 triggered a severe recession within EU countries.
 The EU economy shrunk by 7,8 percent in 2020; the EU economy’s forecasted growth is 4,2 percent in 2021 and 3 percent in 2022.
-The European Central Bank continues to offer banks cheap loans to help the economy recover quicker.
+The European Central Bank continues to offer banks cheap loans to help the economy recover quickly.

 The ongoing pandemic also affected the Dutch economy.
 Despite the second dip, it is expected the economy will grow by 2,6 percent in 2021.
 The Dutch government counters external weaknesses by providing a stimulus to stabilize the economy.